cs-mshah/codeforces-customizer/README.md

 <!-- GETTING STARTED -->
 ## Getting the extension

-1. Simply go to the chrome web store : [chrome extension](https://chrome.google.com/webstore/detail/codeforces-customizer/akmlgflgekmnameijijkefhochekjfgg/) and click on _add to chrome_, or,
+1. Simply go to the chrome web store: [chrome extension](https://chromewebstore.google.com/detail/codeforces-customizer/akmlgflgekmnameijijkefhochekjfgg) and click on _add to chrome_, or,
 2. Go to [Releases](https://github.com/cs-mshah/codeforces-customizer/releases), download and extract the package.
 Now go to chrome://extensions/ , select load unpacked and select the src folder.

 <!-- USAGE EXAMPLES -->